tiagobalmeida/django-odata/README.rst

 OData V2/V3 as this requires implementing serialization into XML.
 V2 is also more complex than V4 in some ways.

-Quick start for django users
+Quick start for django-odata users
 ------------------------------
 1. Install it::